Employment contracts – put it on paper

 Employment contracts, it’s just good business

 If in doubt, salons should consult their solicitors to get proper advice on their employment contracts.
 Alternatively, the NHF offers free employee contracts, and also chair renting and treatment room contracts, to its members.
+They ensure employment contracts for salons are comprehensive and legally sound.

 However you organise your employment relationships, do take the issue seriously and get proper advice.
 Put it down in writing and you won’t be sorry.